 STIF implements an investment strategy that assures the portfolio is well diversified.

-As of December 31, 2016, the largest asset allocation categories were:
+As of March 31, 2018, the largest asset allocation categories

 - Michael Terry, Principal Investment Officer

 During the quarter ending March 31, 2018, the Fund earned an average